igormironchik/qt-widgets-on-real-example/chapter01/frame-on-tape.md

 #endif // GIF_EDITOR_FRAMEONTAPE_HPP_INCLUDED
 ```

 Nothing difficult.
-We just added some auxiliary API to have access to underlying full image,
+We just added some auxiliary API to have access to the underlying full image,
-counter or position of the frame, ability to set and check if current frame is current, and
+counter or position of the frame, ability to set and check if the current frame is current, and
 ability to check if this frame is checked.

 Implementation really very simple.
 Look at private data class.